ZhanpZ/act5_API/README.md

 # act5_API

 The API used was https://api.zippopotam.us/ API
-It returns information based on the zipcode you input
+It returns information based on the zipcode you input(input ex: 11354)

 The three piece of data I output from the API endpoint is: postcode, country, country abbreviation:
 - {"post code": "90210"}